kakajuro/tidytube/README.md

 - Remove Shorts from the homepage
 - Remove Shorts from appearing in the sidebar while watching other videos
 - Remove *Shorts Remixing This Video* sections
-- Remove Shorts from appearing in the search reccomendations
+- Remove Shorts from appearing in the search recommendations
 - Prevent Shorts from playing entirely

 ### Search